oVirt/ovirt-node-ng/docs/book/build.md

 `ovirt-node-node-host` or some upstream package which is already included.

 Let's take a look at the important packages:

     %packages
-    # config -generic == not -hostonly, this is needed
-    # to support make a generic initrd (which does not keep lvm information)
+    @anaconda-tools
     dracut-config-generic

-    # EFI support
-    grub2-efi
-    shim
-    efibootmgr

-    lvm2
-    imgbased
+    -dracut-config-rescue
     %end

+### Additional software

+You may have noticed that this list of packages is far too small to achieve the functionality offered by oVirt Node.

+The explanation is in the %post section:

+    # Adding upstream oVirt vdsm
+    # 1. Install oVirt release file with repositories
+    yum install -y --nogpgcheck http://plain.resources.ovirt.org/pub/ovirt-4.0-pre/rpm/el7/noarch/ovirt-release40-pre.rpm

+    # 2. Install oVirt Node release and placeholder
+    # (exclude ovirt-node-ng-image-update to prevent the obsoletes logic)
+    yum install -y --nogpgcheck \
+      --exclude ovirt-node-ng-image-update \
+      ovirt-release-host-node \
+      ovirt-node-ng-image-update-placeholder

+First, we install the ovirt-release RPM, which adds all the repositories needed to install additional software.

+After this, only two packages are installed:

++   `ovirt-node-ng-image-update-placeholder` -- This is present to provide a target for `yum update`, as it's obsoleted by `ovirt-node-ng-image-update`

++   `ovirt-release-host-node` -- All of the dependencies for oVirt Node are contained in `ovirt-release-host-node`, including EFI support, `vdsm`, and the other required tooling to product a functional system.

 The packages are used to achieve the following:

 +   Add EFI support
 +   Add generic initramfs support
 +   Add lvm2 and imgbased support

 On normal installs of Fedora or CentOS, these packages don't need to be added explicitly, because anaconda will install them automatically if they are needed.

 `lvm2` will be installed if LVM is used for storage, `grub2-efi` will be installed if the OS is installed on EFI hardware, etc.